cmthecoder/the-flyers-club/README.md

 - HTML, CSS, JavaScript, MongoDB, Node.js, Google OAuth

 ### Next Steps
-- Add feature so that users and guest can like a comment
+- Add feature so that users and guests can like a comment
 - Create a thread for an individual comment
-- Add a mobile app feature
+- Make the app mobile responsive
 - Change navbar icons
 - Use bootstrap to change the look of the buttons
+- Create a function that will generate random quotes on landing page

 ### Credits